What is acupuncture?

 Does acupuncture hurt?

 You may feel a mild “poke” sensation when an acupuncture needle goes in, but it should go away quickly.
 Once the needles are in, it is normal if you feel some sensation as long as it is not uncomfortable.
-It is also normal if you forget the needles are even there!
+It is also normal if you forget that the needles are even there!
 If any uncomfortable sensations persist, however, let your acupuncturist know.

 Are there any side effects?